darrengalvin/adminflow/GIT-REPOS/Admin Automation/README.md

 ---

-**Powered by Claude 4 Sonnet** - The latest in AI technology for comprehensive automation analysis and implementation guidance.
+**Powered by Claude 4 Opus** - The most capable AI model with superior reasoning for comprehensive automation analysis and implementation guidance.